adt3xtwrit3r/AppScheduler/README.md

 Users can schedule an app launch at a given time which will be stored in local storage (ROOM).
 Users can update or delete a scheduled app launch before or after a successful app launch.

 Successful launch Logs can be stored in local storage and time conflict can be solved also.
-I would love to share that knowledge if I am called for the next stage of the interview process.